 Like many spiders, wolf spiders are nocturnal and look for prey at night, chasing it down and pouncing.
 If startled by something bigger than them, such as a human, they will usually run for the nearest tight space to hide, such as under furniture.
 In the process of searching for food, wolf spiders can easily wander into homes, garages, sheds, and more.

-Wolf spider adults range in size depending on the species but usually don't have smaller than a half-inch legspan.
-The largest species, Hogna carolinensis, reaches the size of the average adult human hand.
+Wolf spider adults range in size depending on the species but usually don’t have smaller than a half-inch leg span.
+The largest species, Hogna carolinensis, can reach the size of the average adult human hand.
 Wolf spider bodies, especially their legs, are coated in short, sensory hairs, which can be gray or different shades of brown.
 Their color patterns usually feature dark stripes.

 Lycosidae species live all over the world, except for in Antarctica, Greenland, and the northernmost parts of Russia and Canada.
 What’s more, they often enjoy living in human homes for their numerous hiding places.
 They do not usually climb very high, preferring instead to wander and nest at ground level.

-Wolf spiders don't actively attack people, but they can bite as a way to dissuade threats.
+Wolf spiders don’t actively attack people, but they can bite as a way to dissuade threats.
 Their bites are mild and typically cause swelling, itching, and dull pain.
-However, seek medical attention if one bites you, just to be safe.
+However, just to be safe, seek medical attention if one bites you.
 If you see a wolf spider, try to frighten it away with a long object such as a broom.
 They should flee without trying to bite.

 While wolf spiders aren’t very dangerous, seeing one where you live can be startling and distressing.
 What’s more, growing spider populations often indicate growing populations of pests that serve as their food, so you might have other small pests to deal with.